$\delta$-Forms on Lubin--Tate Space: Intersection Theory

 By a partition of unity argument, every line bundle $L$ on a paracompact $k$-analytic space has a smooth metric $v$, cf. \cite{CLD}*{Prop.
 6.2.6}.
 Then its curvature satisfies $c_1(L,v) \in A^{1,1}(X)$, i.e. is a smooth $(1,1)$-form.
 In particular, Thm. \ref{thm:Poincare_Lelong_GK} establishes the existence of smooth Green functions for Cartier divisors on paracompact spaces.

-If $k$ is non-trivially valued and $X$ paracompact, then every line bundle also has a G-pwl metric \cite{CLD}*{6.2.13}.
+If $k$ is nontrivially valued and $X$ paracompact, then every line bundle also has a G-pwl metric \cite{CLD}*{6.2.13}.
 Moreover, by \cite{GK}*{Prop.
 8.4} any such metric is pws.
-Then $c_1(L,v) \in B^{0,0,1}$ from Thm. \ref{thm:Poincare_Lelong_GK} is a $(0,0,1)$-$δ$-form in our sense.
+The curvature current $c_1(L,v)$ then lies in $B^{0,0,1}(X)$, i.e. is a $δ$-form of tridegree $(0, 0, 1)$ in our sense.

-When restricted to the Cartier divisor situation of Thm. \ref{thm:Poincare_Lelong_GK}, our Thm. \ref{thm:Green_form_complete_inter} below applies to pws metrics and then proves \eqref{eq:PL_divisors} as elements of the space $\Hom(B_c^{n-1,n-1}(X),\mbR)$.
-(The restriction to pws metrics is because we have not considered integration theory with continuous coefficients.)

 In order to obtain Green currents for higher codimension cycles, Gubler--Künnemann also define a $\star$-product against metrized divisors: Assume that $(L, v)$ is a metrized line bundle such that $c_1(L,v) \in B^{GK, 1,1}(X)$ is a $δ$-form in their sense.
 Then, if $(L,s,D)$ is as in Thm. \ref{thm:Poincare_Lelong_GK} and if $(Z,g)$ is a cycle with Green current that intersects $D$ properly,